fmalina/revisions-blocl/activism/whyarewegoodguys.md

 The depiction of reality presented in this book is such a disturbing notion that many would rather reject it outright than question the patriotic propaganda we are fed daily by the media.
-But then George Orwell once wrote, ‘If liberty means anything at all, it means the right the tell people what they don’t want to hear.’
+But then George Orwell once wrote, ‘If liberty means anything at all, it means the right the tell people what they don't want to hear.’

 This is all part of a bigger picture of the West’s role in condoning and